GF ICCCP & (F) CERTIFICATION PROCESS

 International Certified Cost of Care Professionals have specialized expertise in performing a comprehensive & systematic analysis of & making recommendations for an individual’s current & future needs & related costs as a result of disability arising from catastrophic injury or chronic health care needs.
 ICCCPs make recommendations based upon published standards of practice, comprehensive assessment, case & forensic data analysis & research pertaining to the client & the disability.
 Registrants with this specialty possess a unique set of knowledge, experiences, skills, as well as the ability to determine & apply strategies, which are used in ascertaining a client’s current and future needs & related costs for judicial prognosis, as confirmed via the College’s certification & examination process.

-After the Grandfathering phase credential eligibility is based on experience &/or education as well as the passing of the examination.
+After Grandfathering credential assessments are based on experience &/or education & a successful examination.

-Prior to applying, forward a current resume/CV to info@cvrp.ca to determine eligibility at NO COST.
+Prior to applying, candidates may perform a credential eligiblity self-assessment HERE or forward a current resume/CV to info@cvrp.ca to assess eligibility at NO COST.

-1. A CLCP or CCLCP, or other recognized life care planning credential in good standing; & 3 of the following 6 categories:
+3. Submit proof of a CLCPor CCLCP, or other recognized life care planning credential in good standing; plus 3 of the following 6 categories:

-2.2.
-Proof of publication of a peer-reviewed article in a recognized publication; &/or
+3.2.
+Submit proof of candidate publication of a peer-reviewed article in a recognized publication; &/or

-2.4.
-Made presentations as a subject matter expert at recognized conferences where a minimum of 8 certification education maintenance credit hours in total awarded (including credit for speaker preparation hours) or would be eligible for awarding of CEUs; &/or
+3.4.
+Submit proof candidate made presentations as a subject matter expert at recognized conferences where a minimum of 8 certification education maintenance credit hours in total awarded (including credit for preparation hours) or would be eligible for awarding of CEUs; &/or

-5. Completion of the CVRP ICCCP beta exam to provide assistance in peer validation; &
+4. Complete the CVRP ICCCP beta exam to provide assistance in beta exam validation; &

 A Registrant profile is created or updated on the Public Registry, to display certification status(s).